fco-veragua/managtInfDev/README.md

 >For database implementation, I am using Oracle Database

 <p>
-Next, you have all the necessary code for the creation of the database tables (Relationships, data types, restric-
 <img src="https://github.com/fco-veragua/yacimientoArqueol-gico/blob/main/images/sql.png" width="200" height="200" alt="sql" align="right" />
-tions for the establishment of foreign keys...)
+Next, you have all the necessary code for the creation of the database tables (Relationships, data types, restrictions for the establishment of foreign keys...)
 Valid statements are also attached for the insertion of certain test data, which fill the data model with meaning and serve as examples during the data query from the microservices.
 </p>

 >At the end of this entire block, you can find a direct link to the original script from which all the instructions are based.